firefoxfoxthrot/developer-web-site/_pages/envelope-features.md

 * **Granular Holder Control.** Elision can not only be performed by any Holder, but also for any data, allowing each entity to elide data as is appropriate for the management of their personal (or business) risk.
 * **Progressive Trust.** The elision mechanics in Gordian Envelopes allow for [progressive trust](https://www.blockchaincommons.com/musings/musings-progressive-trust/), where increasing amounts of data are revealed over time.
 It can even be optionally combined with encryption to escrow data to later be revealed.
 * **Consistent Hashing.** Even when elided (or compressed or encrypted), hashes for those parts of the Gordian Envelope remain the same.
-* **Signing.** Embedded and detached signatures enhance data security and remain valid even when data is elided signatures occur across data hashes, not the underlying data.
+* **Signing.** Embedded and detached signatures enhance data security and remain valid even when data is elided, as signatures occur across the data hashes, not the underlying data.
+* **SSH Signing.** Gordian Envelope is very flexible.
+Though Schnorr has been advanced as its main Signing extension, other signing options are possible.
+To support software-release use cases, the [Envelope-CLI Reference App](https://github.com/BlockchainCommons/bc-envelope-cli-rust) now also supports [SSH signing](https://github.com/BlockchainCommons/bc-envelope-cli-rust/blob/master/docs/Signing.md).

 ## Privacy Support